terminal42/contao-notification_center/docs/04-developers.md

 ```

 This will send the notification ID `42` with a "token collection" created based on your `my-notification-type-name` and
 two raw tokens `token1` and `token2`.
-This means, you customer can go ahead and e.g. compose an e-mail saying
+This means, your customer can go ahead and e.g. compose an e-mail saying
 `Hello ##firstname## ##lastname##, welcome to my message`.

 We'll get to the notification type in a second but let's first check some more internal concepts.